-- (a) "Board" means a school board, technical college district board, board of control of a cooperative educational service agency or county children with disabilities education board, but does not include any board of school directors in a city of the 1st - (b) "Teacher" means any person who holds a teacher's certificate or license issued by the state superintendent or a classification status under the technical college system board and whose legal employment requires such certificate, license or classification status, but does not include part-time teachers or teachers employed by any board of school directors in a city of the 1st class. - (2) On or before March 15 of the school year during which a teacher holds a contract, the board by which the teacher is employed or an employee at the direction of the board shall give the teacher written notice of renewal or refusal to renew the teacher's contract for the ensuing school year.
-If no such notice is given on or before March 15, the contract then in force shall continue for the ensuing school year.
-A teacher who receives a notice of renewal of contract for the ensuing school year, or a teacher who does not receive a notice of renewal or refusal to renew the teacher's contract for the ensuing school year on or before March 15, shall accept or reject in writing such contract not later than the following April 15.
+- (a) "Board" means a school board, technical college district board, board of control of a cooperative educational service agency or county children with disabilities education board, but does not include any board of school directors in a city of the 1st class - (b) "Teacher" means any person who holds a teacher's certificate or license issued by the state superintendent or a classification status under the technical college system board and whose legal employment requires such certificate, license or classification status, but does not include part-time teachers or teachers employed by any board of school directors in a city of the 1st class.

+- (2) On or before May 15 of the school year during which a teacher holds a contract, the board by which the teacher is employed or an employee at the direction of the board shall give the teacher written notice of renewal or refusal to renew the teacher's contract for the ensuing school year.
+If no such notice is given on or before May 15, the contract then in force shall continue for the ensuing school year.
+A teacher who receives a notice of renewal of contract for the ensuing school year, or a teacher who does not receive a notice of renewal or refusal to renew the teacher's contract for the ensuing school year on or before May 15, shall accept or reject in writing such contract not later than the following June 15.
 No teacher may be employed or dismissed except by a majority vote of the full membership of the board.
 Nothing in this section prevents the modification or termination of a contract by mutual agreement of the teacher and the board.
-No such board may enter into a contract of employment with a teacher for any period of time as to which the teacher is then under a contract of employment with another board.

-- (3) At least 15 days prior to giving written notice of refusal to renew a teacher's contract for the ensuing school year, the employing board shall inform the teacher by preliminary notice in writing that the board is considering nonrenewal of the teacher's contract and that, if the teacher files a request therefor with the board within 5 days after receiving the preliminary notice, the teacher has the right to a private conference with the board prior to being given written notice of refusal to renew the teacher's contract. - (4) A collective bargaining agreement may modify, waive or replace any of the provisions of this section as they apply to teachers in the collective bargaining unit, but neither the employer nor the bargaining agent for the employees is required to bargain such modification, waiver or replacement.
+No such board may enter into a contract of employment with a teacher for any period of time as to which the teacher is then under a contract of employment with another board. - (3) At least 15 days prior to giving written notice of refusal to renew a teacher's contract for the ensuing school year, the employing board shall inform the teacher by preliminary notice in writing that the board is considering nonrenewal of the teacher's contract and that, if the teacher files a request therefor with the board within 5 days after receiving the preliminary notice, the teacher has the right to a private conference with the board prior to being given written notice of refusal to renew the teacher's contract.

 History: 1971 c.
 154; 1981 c.
 223; 1983 a.
 189; 1993 a.
 399, 492; 1995 a.
 27 s.
-9145 (1): 1997 a.
-27, 164.
+9145 (1); 1997 a.
+27, 164; 2011 a.
+10, 114.

-Notice of intent not to renew that part of a contract providing extra pay for extra work as a coach is not necessary.
+Notice of intent not to renew that part of a contract providing extra pay for extra was a coach is not necessary.
 Richards v.
 Sheboygan Board of Education, 58 Wis.
 2d 444, 206 N.W.2d 597 (1973).